-“To the Lord our God belong mercy and forgiveness; because we have rebelled against him, and have not obeyed the voice of the Lord our God by following his laws, which he set before us by his servants the prophets.”
+"To the Lord our God belong mercy and forgiveness; because we have rebelled against you, and have not obeyed the voice of the Lord our God by following his laws, which he set before us by his servants the prophets."

 GOSPEL READING (Luke 6:36-38)

 At that time, Jesus said to his disciples: "Be merciful, even as your Father is merciful.
 Judge not, and you will not be judged; condemn not, and you will not be condemned; forgive, and you will be forgiven; give, and it will be given to you; good measure, pressed down, shaken together, running over, will be put into your lap.
 For the measure you give will be the measure you get back."

 THE KIND OF PEOPLE WE ARE BECOMING . . .